RaMdsC/mast-docker/README.md

 Dockerfile and start-up script for the portable Docker image of the Modeling and Analysis Suite for Real-Time Applications (MAST):
 https://hub.docker.com/r/ramdsc/mast/

-MAST tools are distributed under GPLv2+ terms by the University of Cantabria (UNICAN); the official web page and documentation can be found here:
+This is an unofficial image, MAST tools are distributed under GPLv2+ terms by the University of Cantabria (UNICAN); the official web page and documentation can be found here:
 https://mast.unican.es/

 # Requirements